Yelp/paasta/docs/source/yelpsoa_configs.rst

  * ``ticket``: Boolean to indicate if an alert should make a JIRA ticket.

- * ``project``: String to override the JIRA project to make a ticket on, if not set globally for the team.
+ * ``project``: String naming the project where JIRA tickets will be created.
+Overrides the global default for the team.

 Where does paasta_tools look for yelpsoa-configs?